pvergnory/chess/README.md

 ## Using chess (Linux), or chess.exe (Windows)

-The executable needs resources grouped in the 'resources' folder.
+The program needs resources related to the GUI, that are grouped in the 'resources' folder.

-On Windows, the executable needs also to have access to the 4 following DLLs.
-These DLLs can be in the same directory as the program or in a directory listed in the PATH environment variable :
+On Windows, the program needs also to have access to the 4 following graphical DLLs.
+These DLLs can be in the same directory as the program or in a directory listed in the PATH environment variable:
 - SDL2.dll
 - SDL2_image.dll
 - SDL2_ttf.dll